 - Is it, or how will it be, ready for its market?

-- What team will achieve this?
+- Who will achieve this?

-- What team will be achieving that?
+- Who will be achieving that?

-You, the entrepreneur, will be playing a developing role in this business.
-How are you going to drive the business forward, get those vital sales at the right margins, meet the production schedules, administer the business so that you know where you are, have reliable and up to date management information and lead the development of the team managers that you will need in order to achieve your expansion?
+To help think about what will be needed think about these questions.
+How are you going to drive the business forward?
+How will you get those vital sales at the right margins?
+How will production schedules be met and the business be administered so that you know where you are?
+How will you get the reliable and up to date management information you’ll need?
+And how will you lead the development of the team managers that you’ll need in order to achieve your expansion?

 First project appraisal